 Halal and Cosmetic Procedures

-While most cosmetic procedures aren’t specifically prohibited by Islamic Law, there are a few that fall under the category of Halal, Haram, and Doubtful.
-A Halal or permissible procedure is one that is allowed according to Islamic Law.
+While Islamic Law doesn’t explicitly prohibit most cosmetic procedures, there are a few that fall under the category of Halal, Haram, and Doubtful.
+A Halal or permissible procedure is allowed according to Islamic Law.
 A Haram or forbidden procedure isn’t permitted because it could cause harm to either yourself or someone else.
 A doubtful practice might be permissible in some cases but forbidden in others.

 Should Women Wear Henna on their Hands?